10 Clever Storage Ideas for a Small Laundry Room

 Another overlooked storage spot is the back of the doors in your laundry room.
 Look for storage solutions that were designed for closets as a starting point.
-While the unit in the photo above works great for supplies, you could also use things like over-the-door shoe storage for small supplies.
-Even simple hooks mounted on the door would provide some additional space to hang laundry bags or hangers for drying delicate items.
+Even simple hooks mounted on the door can provide some additional space to hang laundry bags or hangers for drying delicate items.

 Add Baskets to Your Cabinets

 If you’re lucky enough to have cabinets in your tiny laundry room, consider upgrading them by adding some pull-out drawers or baskets to store supplies.
 Oftentimes, the existing shelving inside cabinets doesn't make the best use of your space.
 However, by retrofitting them with some additional storage, you can quickly amp up the storage options in your laundry room.